aws/eks-distro/docs/contents/users/install/kubeinit.md

     Image:         eks-service-01.clustername0.kubeinit.local:5000/etcd:v3.4.14-eks-1-18-1
 ```

-As long as other container images are published for EKS-D they will be added to the
+As long as other container images are published for EKS-D, they will be added to the
 deployment automation from KubeInit.